noncent/simple-error-templates/README.md

 # Simply the best 404, 403, 500 error page

+## Sometimes simplicity is the most beautiful things in the world!! :)

 This is the most beautiful and simplest error template ever :)

 - Template - 404